-HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its fifty-fifth session,
+HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its fifty-ninth session,

-- 1. RECOMMENDS that Contracting Governments undertake, as a matter of urgency, a review of the need to provide shore-based facilities to support the GMDSS and to make available, either individually or in co-operation with other Contracting Governments, adequate shore-based facilities for terrestrial and space radio services deemed practical and necessary; - 2.
-ADOPTS the Recommendation on Provision of Radio Services for the GMDSS, the Criteria for Use when Providing Shore-Based Digital Selective Calling (DSC) Facilities for Use in the GMDSS and the Criteria for Establishing GMDSS Sea Areas set forth in Annexes 1, 2 and 3, respectively, to the present resolution; - 3.
-URGES Member Governments to provide, either individually or in co-operation with other Governments, the radio services deemed practical and necessary for the proper operation of the GMDSS; - 4.
-INVITES Member Governments and organizations concerned to inform the Secretary-General of radio facilities to be provided in support of the GMDSS in response to this resolution.
+- 1. ADOPTS the Recommendation on Provision of Radio Services for the GMDSS, the Criteria for Use when Providing Shore-Based Digital Selective Calling (DSC) Facilities for Use in the GMDSS, the Criteria for Establishing GMDSS Sea Areas and the Criteria for Use when Providing a NAVTEX and/or International SafetyNET Services set out respectively in annexes 1, 2, 3 and 4, to the present resolution; - 2.
+Recommends that Governments undertake, as a matter of urgency, a review of the need to provide shore-based facilities to support the GMDSS and to make available, either individually or in co-operation with other Governments, adequate shore-based facilities for terrestrial and space radio services deemed practicable and necessary; - 3.
+URGES Governments to provide, either individually or in co-operation with other Governments, the radio services deemed practicable and necessary for the proper operation of the GMDSS; - 4.
+Invites Governments and organizations concerned to inform the Secretary-General of radio facilities to be provided in support of the GMDSS in response to this resolution; - 5.
+Revokes resolution A.659(16).